Choosing between Bizzabo vs. Goldcast for your B2B event program often comes down to these five questions:

 Best for | Enterprise teams running 10+ multi-format events/year | Demand gen teams running high-volume webinar programs | Turning event engagement into qualified pipeline |

-In-person events: Bizzabo's hardware advantage
+In-person events: Bizzabo hardware advantage and ZoomInfo account intelligence

 The gap between Bizzabo and Goldcast is widest at the venue.